confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/ibmcloud/ROKS_SETUP.md

 >
 > For example, if your Trustee is configured with the same example key as used in the [test Trustee](#deploy-a-test-trustee), you can retrieve the value of key1 using the following command:
 > ```bash
-> kubectl exec -it helloworld -- bash
+> oc exec -n default -it helloworld -- bash
 > curl http://127.0.0.1:8006/cdh/resource/default/kbsres1/key1
 > ```
 > If it is working, this will output the key's configured value: